bhargavchippada/forceatlas2/README.rst

 ForceAtlas2 is a very fast layout algorithm for force directed graphs.
 The implementation is based on this `paper`_ and the corresponding `gephi-java-code`_.
-ForceAtlas2 algorithm is really fast compared to the fruchterman reingold algorithm (spring layout) of networkx and scales well to high number of nodes (>10000).
+Its really quick compared to the fruchterman reingold algorithm (spring layout) of networkx and scales well to high number of nodes (>10000).